h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 **1 - Specificity** =  False Positive Rate = 1 - True Negative Rate = FP / (FP + TN )

 A ROC Curve is also able to tell you how well your model did by quantifying its performance.
 The scoring is determined by the percent of the area that is under the ROC curve otherwise known as Area Under the Curve or AUC.
+The AUC value tells you how well two classes are separated.

 Below are four types of ROC Curves with its AUC:

 **Note:** The closer the ROC Curve is to the left ( the bigger the AUC percentage), the better the model is at separating between classes.

-The Perfect ROC Curve (in red) below can separate classes with 100% accuracy and has an AUC of 1.0  (in blue):
+The Perfect ROC Curve (in red) below can separate classes (without misclassification) and has an AUC of 1.0  (in blue):

 ![roc-auc-1](assets/roc-auc-1.jpg)

-The ROC Curve below is very close to the left corner, and therefore it does a good job in separating classes with an AUC of 0.7 or 70%:
+The ROC Curve below bends to the upper-left corner, and therefore it does reasonably well in separating classes with an AUC of 0.7 or 70%:

 ![roc-auc-07](assets/roc-auc-07.jpg)

-In the case above 70% of the cases the model correctly predicted the positive and negative outcome and 30% of the cases it did some mix of FP or FN.
+In the case above, if you randomly sampled a negative record and a positive record, the model would predict a higher probability for the positive over the negative record 70% of the time.

 This ROC Curve lies on the diagonal line that splits the graph in half.
-Since it is further away from the left corner, it does a very poor job at distinguishing between classes, this is the worst case scenario, and it has an AUC of .05 or 50%:
+Since it is further away from the upper-left corner, it does a very poor job at distinguishing between classes, this is the worst case scenario, and it has an AUC of 0.5 or 50%:

 ![roc-auc-05](assets/roc-auc-05.jpg)

 An AUC of 0.5, tells us that our model is as good as a random model that has a 50% chance of predicting the outcome.
-Our model is not better than flipping a coin, 50% of the time the model can correctly predict the outcome.
+Our model is not any better than flipping a coin.
+50% of the time the model would predict that the predicted probability of a randomly selective negative record would be higher than a randomly select positive record.

 Finally, the ROC Curve below represents another perfect scenario!
 When the ROC curve lies below the 50% model or the random chance model, then the model needs to be reviewed carefully.
 The reason for this is that there could have been potential mislabeling of the negatives and positives which caused the values to be reversed and hence the ROC curve is below the random chance model.
-Although this ROC Curve looks like it has an AUC of 0.0 or 0% when we flip it we get an AUC of 1 or 100%.
+Although this ROC Curve looks like it has an AUC of 0.0 or 0% when we flip it, we get an AUC of 1 or 100%.

 ![roc-auc-0](assets/roc-auc-0.jpg)